 Have you ever planned, budgeted, led, scheduled, or documented the progress of a project?
 If yes, you have gained a sneak peek into some elements of project management.
 Organizing an event, finding ways to make your workplace more efficient, and coordinating with the team for desirable results are some other instances that you might not have thought of as project management at the time, but they added to your capabilities.

 Those who find themselves efficient in any of the project manager responsibilities mentioned above can consider applying for project management positions.
-With a combined three years of experience, you will be eligible to apply for the Project Management Professional (PMP) certification— a doorway to the project management world.
+With a combined three years of experience, you will be eligible to apply for the Project Management Professional (PMP) — a doorway to the project management world.

 Step 2: Build & Expand Your Project Management Experience

 If you started in a non-managerial position on a team, your role might gradually expand when you gain industry expertise.
 It is the right time to take on managerial tasks, sharpen your organizational skills, and learn teamwork.

 The best way to build project management skills is to look for opportunities in your current role.
 Whether you are working at an IT firm, a hospital, or a retail store, you will find several tasks that require planning, execution, and improvement when you dive into the culture.
 Make it a point to volunteer for such an effort.
 You can also approach your manager with ideas for your contribution, conveying your interest in developing project management experience.

 Step 3: Sharpen Your Project Management Skills

 Developing technical and soft skills involved in project management is a prerequisite to becoming a project manager.
 The most sought-after project management skills are: